-Late in 1968, a group of like minded people joined the Wellington Technical College (as it was known then) extra curricular squash coaching course being held at Lilleshall National Sports Centre.
+Let’s uncover the history of Lilleshall Squash and Racketball club.
+Late in 1968, a like-minded group of people joined the Wellington Technical College.
+They were attending an extra curricular squash coaching course.
+Held at Lilleshall National Sports Centre.

-The coaches were Peter Lancaster up to Christmas and in the New Year John Davies.
-After the coaching sessions players retired to the bar and during discussions it was felt that a Squash Club should be formed and as they took it forward, the first AGM of the fledgling Squash club was held on the 29th January 1969.
-Thirteen people attended that first AGM with one apology and the committee was elected together with the officers of the club.
+The coaches were Peter Lancaster up to Christmas 1968 and in the New Year, John Davies joined the coaching staff.
+After the coaching sessions, the players often retired to the bar.
+During discussions, over a pint, a Squash Club was formed.
+The first AGM of the fledgling Squash club was on the 29th January 1969.
+Thirteen people attended that first AGM with one apology.
+The committee formed.
+Electing the first officers of the club.

-The first President was Jim Lane, Resident Director at the Centre, Chairman, Howard Courbet, Secretary, Graham Evans and Treasurer M. Dowling, the committee being made up of Messrs J. Perks, R. Fisher, S. Holt, Dodds and J. Cuffley, the Match Secretary and Club Captain being Harry Parton.
-The first committee meeting was arranged to be held on the 27th February 1969.
-The subscriptions for that first year were set at 10s.0d (or fifty pence).
+The first President was Jim Lane, Resident Director at the Centre.
+Chairman, Howard Courbet.
+Secretary, Graham Evans and Treasurer M. Dowling.
+The committee contained Messrs J. Perks, R. Fisher, S. Holt, Dodds.
+Plus, J. Cuffley, the Match Secretary, and Club Captain being Harry Parton.
+The first committee meeting was on the 27th February 1969.
+The subscriptions for that first year were set at 10s.0d (or fifty pence in today’s money).

-At the present time the club is once again in a buoyant position, having come through a very bad patch in the late 90’s when membership slipped to under 30, with the inevitable dire financial implications, but with the stoic attitude of the committee the club was saved and the club has now turned full circle.
+At the present time, the club is once again in a buoyant position.
+Having come through a very bad patch in the late 90’s, when membership slipped to under 30 people.
+This came with the inevitable dire financial implications.
+Yet, with the stoic attitude of the committee, the club was saved and the club has now turned full circle.